Ruth2014/bio2092/03_Genomic_NGS_alignment/readme.md

 This file should be called ```GCA_000195955.2_ASM19595v2_genomic.fna```.

-Once you have loaded this reference genome sequence, use the control near the top right corner of the IGV window to zoom in as far as you can.
+Once you have loaded this reference genome sequence, use the control near the top right corner of the IGV window to zoom in as much as you can.
 Then you should be able to see the nucleotide sequence of the reference genome along the bottom:

 <img src="./media/image5.png" height="300"/>

-Next, we need to load the genome annotation.
+Next, we need to load the **genome annotation**.
 Use the menu item called “File -&gt; Load from file” to select the annotation file that you downloaded earlier.
 This should be called
 ```GCA_000195955.2_ASM19595v2_genomic.gff```.
 After loading the